Subtitle Editor for Mac

-You’ll have the option to either input the captions manually or by uploading a subtitle (.SRT) file.
+You’ll have several options to input the captions, for example, manually or by uploading a subtitle (.SRT) file.
 The latter is ideal if you already have subtitles created for your video.
 If not, don’t worry - you can tap to add them manually.

 When the subtitle maker for Mac opens, add the captions and the timing within the clip that you want them to appear on the frame.

 Once you’re all done adding subtitles, click on the ‘Styles’ tab on the top right to select a font, its colour, background, size, and alignment.

 In the bottom right, you’ll see a ‘Download .SRT’ option, which is especially useful as it lets you save your captions as an SRT file.
 Separately.